Manchester, New Hampshire

-Manchester is the most populous municipality in the U.S. state of New Hampshire and in northern New England, a region comprising the states of Maine, New Hampshire, and Vermont.
-At the 2020 census, it had a population of 115,644.
+Manchester is the most populous city in the U.S. state of New Hampshire.
+Located on the banks of the Merrimack River, it had a population of 115,644 at the 2020 census.
+Manchester is the tenth-most populous city in New England.
+Along with the city of Nashua, it is one of two seats of New Hampshire's most populous county, Hillsborough County.
+The Manchester–Nashua metropolitan area has approximately 423,000 residents and lies near the northern end of the Northeast megalopolis.

-Manchester is, along with the city of Nashua, one of two seats of New Hampshire's most populous county, Hillsborough County.
-Manchester lies near the northern end of the Northeast megalopolis and straddles the banks of the Merrimack River.
-It was first named by the merchant and inventor Samuel Blodgett, namesake of Samuel Blodget Park and Blodget Street in the city's North End.
+Manchester was first named by the merchant and inventor Samuel Blodget(t), eponym of Samuel Blodget Park and Blodget Street in the city's North End.
 His vision was to create a great industrial center similar to that of the original Manchester in England, which was the world's first industrialized city.
+During the Industrial Revolution, Manchester was a major industrial and economic hub for New England, with the Amoskeag Manufacturing Company being the largest cotton textile plant in the world.
+After World War II, many textile manufacturing jobs left Manchester, but new industries and companies were introduced to the city, such as DEKA.